Cognitive Bias in Investing: Master Them to Thrive

 2. Overconfidence Bias: Investors often overestimate their knowledge and predictive abilities.
 This can lead to excessive risks, as they believe they have superior insights.

-3. Loss Aversion: Proposed by Daniel Kahneman and Amos Tversky, this bias suggests that people feel the pain of losses more acutely than the pleasure of gains.
+3. Loss Aversion: Daniel Kahneman and Amos Tversky proposed this bias, which suggests that people feel the pain of losses more acutely than the pleasure of gains.
 As a result, investors might hold onto losing stocks for too long, hoping to avoid realizing a loss.

 4. Herd Behavior: This is the tendency to follow the actions of a larger group, often leading to irrational market bubbles or crashes.
 Investors might buy into a stock simply because everyone else is doing so rather than based on sound analysis.